Grants

 Education

-Improve educational opportunities for children and/or adults, especially those that address lingering educational disparities affecting our community.
+Improve educational opportunities for the children and/or adults, especially those that address lingering educational disparities affecting our community.

 Family